Aceearly1993/lecarde-2/README.md

 `ADDED` - Config: Implemented on/off toggle for V-Sync and anti-alias.
 (Aceearly1993)
 `ADDED` - System Config: A simple global volume control added.
 (Aceearly1993)
+`ADDED` - Townspeople: Arrow notations on important npcs added just in case if there's any navigation issues.
+(Aceearly1993)
 `ADDED` - Mini Map: Basic indicators in Castle of Eternal Night to not let newcomer player to get lost too quick.
 (Aceearly1993)
 `CHANGED` - Mini Map: Color of area transition room's minimap mapchip color from green to grey in order to be consistent with the style in Chronicles of the Wolf.
 (Aceearly1993)
 `CHANGED` - Mini Map: Green color will move to location of Castle's vending machine's position.
 (Aceearly1993)